tajmilur-rahman/toggle-smells/README.md

 # Toggle-Smells

-This Repo contains all files that related to toggle-smells in chromium source code.
-It also contains code files, that can identify smells in other projects as well.
+This Repo contains all files that are related to toggle-smells in chromium source code.
+It contains code files, that can identify smells in other projects as well.
 So far, we identified 6 toggle-smell usage patterns.
-      1. Nested usage
+    *  1. Nested usage
-      2. Spread usage
+    *  2. Spread usage
-      3. Dead usage
+    *  3. Dead usage
-      4. Mixed usage
+    *  4. Mixed usage
-      5. enumeration usage
+    *  5. enumeration usage
-      6. combinatorial usage
+    *  6. combinatorial usage
 This repository so far will contain the logic for 3 off 6 above toggle smells usage patterns (Nested, Spread, Dead).

 # 1. Chromium: